Information updated 21 September 2020

 The coronavirus (COVID-19) outbreak has caused unprecedented disruption to life all over the world.
 Universities have had to make big changes to how they operate with many closing early and changing how they teach.

 It is currently a very uncertain time for those looking to study abroad, but universities are still keen to welcome international students.
-Places are still available all over the world, and universities are working hard to mitigate the impact of the pandemic.
+Measures are being put into place as universities work hard to mitigate the impact of the pandemic.
 Here’s what we know so far.

 Can you still study abroad?